 - Insider tips for Aachen Silja has ready

+Arrival by plane, bus or train*.
 The nearest airport is definitely Maastricht-Aachen (about 40 km away).
 From there you can take the train or bus to Aachen.
-Anyone arriving by car can park their car in one of the multi-storey car parks near the old town of Aachen.
+Those arriving by car can also park their car in one of the multi-storey car parks near the old town of Aachen.

 Accommodation in Mainz: